 “If you get a write up in the New York Times or Art Forum, you sort of assume that everyone is going to read that article.
 But an article doesn’t give you any hard data,” explains Magaña.
 “The end goal, in essence, is usually profitability.
 Public relations alone can’t bring you profitability.
 There is no direct ROI relationship between press and a sale that can be tracked.
 With an art marketing plan, you can track numbers and data.”

-Besides traditional press coverage, include ad placements, events, creative partnerships, social media strategies and content creation in your an art marketing plan.
+Besides traditional press coverage, include ad placements, events, creative partnerships, social media strategies and content creation in your art marketing plan.
 These platforms can provide real numbers as to whether or not your marketing tactic worked.

 “The disadvantage of depending exclusively on public relationships and not developing an art marketing plan is that PR doesn’t tell you who you are engaging,” Magaña stresses.
 “Sure, that New York Times article engages ‘x’ amount of readership and a New York Times audience, but it’s hard to really understand that audience.”

 Understanding Your Audience

-Magaña suggests that there is a wealth of information available, but that targeted art marketing campaigns utilized by other industries is still outside the norm of strategies traditionally used by the average creative business, artist or art institution.
+Magaña suggests that there is a wealth of information available, but that targeted art marketing campaigns utilized by other industries are still outside the norm of strategies traditionally used by the average creative business, artist or art institution.

 “Marketing isn’t really an area that is understood within the arts,” she comments, “This is purely anecdotal, but I am aware of very few galleries or institutions that have marketing coordinators on their team.”